SylvainGa/Calculator/README.md

 - Available in both French and English.
 If you want to help translating in another language, get in contact with me.

 Please raise an issue if anything doesn't work correctly, or if you use an unsupported Garmin device, via the [Github issues page](https://github.com/SylvainGa/Calculator/issues).

+*** The RPN addition was a bit more demanding than originally thought and during my testing, it behaved correctly, If you're experiencing issues with it, instead of leaving a negative review, contact me and we'll discuss it and see what can be changed, if any.
+Thanks.

 ## Usage